May 10, 2007

 Basic abacus as a manipulative

-I didn't want to leave out one of the best manipulatives there is for grades 1-2: just a simple "school" abacus that has 10 wires and 10 beads on each wire.
+I don't want to leave out one of the best manipulatives there is for first and second graders: a simple "school" abacus that has 10 wires and 10 beads on each wire.

-I'm talking about just using this simple abacus for counting, and treating each bead as 1.
+I don't mean a Chinese or Japanese abacus with a special counting system.
+I am talking about using a simple 100-bead abacus for counting, and treating each bead as 1.
 You don't have to learn any of these sophisticated systems that have been in use with various abacuses.
 Just consider each bead being 1, period.
-Then you have essentially 10 tens, or a hundred, in your abacus.

-And that goes a long way explaining tens and ones or 2-digit place value on 1st grade.
+Then you have 10 tens, or a hundred, in your abacus, and that goes a long way explaining tens and ones or 2-digit place value to first graders.

-You can also show the child things such as similarities in
+You can also show the child other things, such as how the subtractions

 10 − 5